AhmedShaaban11/Online_Book_Reader/README.md

 Online_Book_Reader is an app simulates reader apps.
 There is 2 type of users:
 Admin, and Customer.
 For the Admin, s/he is capable of adding books to the system.
 For the Customer, s/he can read the book in the system, and save his/her last reading sessions to complete at another time.
+Project uses csv files to save the data.

 ## Classes

   - User

   - Book

   - Session

   - UsersManager

   - BooksManager

   - SessionsManager

   - App

 ## Namespaces

   - gpm

   - std

 ## Admin Features

   - Add Books

   - View Profile

 ## Customer Features

   - Read Books

     - Show the next page

     - Show the previous page

     - Jump to a specific page

     - Save the current page at the end of the session for next sessions

   - View the history of sessions

   - View Books at the System

   - View Profile

 ## Sign Menu